 Let’s take a brief look at the recorded code.
 Click Developer > Visual Basic, to open the Visual Basic Editor, then look at the code in Module 1.

 The recorded code should look like the following:

 Sub Macro1() ' ' Macro1 Macro ' ' Range("E12").GoalSeek Goal:=0, ChangingCell:=Range("C4") End Sub

-It’s just a single line of code, which we can easily edit if needed.
+The piece we need is just a single line of code.
+We can easily edit this to meet our needs.
 We will come back to the Visual Basic Editor in a few moments, but for now, it’s OK to close it.

 Assign the macro to a button